asmikumar/asmikumar.github.io/README.md

 # Welcome to my website!

+My name is Asmi Kumar and I am currently a freshman in high school.

 ## Achievements and Awards
 I have been invovled in the STEM (particularly mathematics) areas ever since I can remember.